sharadalt/sharadalt.github.io/_portfolio/blocipedia.md

 Important note, If you decide to go back to standard user role, that is a piece of cake!
 At the bottom of premier user screen select to become one.
 That is it.

 ##### Results
-With Blocipedia, you can create both public and private wikis.
+With Micropedia, you can create both public and private wikis.

 ##### Conclusion
-Blocipedia is the way togo for creating public and private wikis.
+Micropedia is the way togo for creating public and private wikis.